Fulwell 73

 Fulwell 73 is a British television, film and music production company based in London.
 It was founded in 2005 by brothers Gabe and Ben Turner, Leo Pearlman, and Ben Winston.
-James Corden became the fifth full time partner in January 2017.
+James Corden became the fifth partner in January 2017.
 Fulwell 73 operates across a wide range of genres and across all media platforms; theatrical, broadcast and digital.

 Originally operating within the UK, Fulwell 73 now operates internationally, across a range of television genres, including scripted comedy, factual entertainment, sport and music.

 Name

 The name Fulwell 73 is a homage to Sunderland A.F.C.
 (The "Fulwell End" was the name of a stand at Roker Park and "73" is a reference to the 1973 FA Cup Final, the last time Sunderland won a major trophy).
-Leo Pearlman, Gabe Turner, and Ben Turner are all Sunderland A.F.C. fans.
-Ben Winston, however, supported Arsenal FC.
+Leo Pearlman, Gabe Turner, and Ben Turner are all Sunderland A.F.C. supporters.
+Ben Winston, however, supports Arsenal FC.

 In the summer of 2017, Fulwell 73 announced their plans to buy Sunderland from chairman Ellis Short, but in a statement to fanzine A Love Supreme on 21 June 2017, they withdrew their interest, citing the demands of the business.
 In 2018, Fulwell 73 produced the Netflix documentary series Sunderland 'Til I Die.

-People

-Gabe Turner

-Gabe Turner has worked as a producer, director and writer across a wide range of Fulwell projects collaborating with Meryl Streep, Arnold Schwarzenegger, David Beckham, James Corden and Billy Crystal among others.
-His first documentary In the Hands of the Gods was co-directed with his brother Ben, and received widespread critical acclaim.
-The Class of 92 became the fastest selling sports documentary of all time.
-In 2014 Gabe directed his first feature The Guvnors (Metrodome), which won two National Film Awards.
-More recently he completed a documentary about Usain Bolt's journey in his attempt to win a third consecutive gold medal at the Rio Olympics in 2016.